jasonicarter/jasoncarter.io/_drafts/product-management-of-wordsplus.md

 comments: true
 ---

-SHOULD THIS BE A POST?
-On the product page I do a drop down with some summary text, a link to the blog post and a carousel of images Do this for each of them.
-The below reads more like a blog post and probably better for seo and sharing

-IMG HERE: I'm thinking landscape of logo or something
+IMG HERE: I'm thinking landscape of logo or carousel with lightbox or something

-**NOTE:** This is a repost from my LinkedIn article (link)

 I've always thought the ideal version of a software Product Manager was awesome.
 A combination of market research, making shit up, talking to developers, end users, internal stakeholder and then deciding on what the product will do but more importantly, deciding what it wont do.
 That mixture of technical smarts and business savvy is just a cool way to spend 8+ hrs of your day.